GetMeoutt/linux_assignment3/README.md

 <br>
 ## Files
 - `generate-index.service` : control the script/process `generate_index`
-- `generate-index.timer` : control the time to run  `generate-index.service
+- `generate-index.timer` : control the time to update the script
-- `generate_index` : bash script which will generate html file when run
+- `generate_index` : generate html file (contain your system info)
 - `nginx.conf` :  config file for package nginx
 - `webgenServer.conf` : config for webserver
 <br>
 ## Requirement
-- package
+- Packages:
-	1. `git` to clone to repository
+   1. `git` to clone the repository.
-	2. `nginx` to host a webserver
+   2. `nginx` to host a web server.
-	3. `ufw` to control the firewall ( control port communication )
+   3. `ufw` to control the firewall.

-- all files in repository (git clone)
+- All files in the repository (use git clone).
-- arch Linux
+- Arch Linux.
-- `sudo` privilege
+- Sudo privileges.

 ## How to Use
-in the following step by step tutorial that assuming you are in the repository folder **The step including**
+In the following step-by-step tutorial, assuming you are in the repository folder.
+**The steps include**:
-1. create user
+1. Create User.
-2. config `Systemd`
+2. Configure `Systemd`.
-3. setup `nginx`
-4. setup `ufw`
+3. Set up `nginx`.
+4. Set up `ufw`.

 <br>

 ### 1. Create User
 this step is to create a System user `webgen` and the home directory (including sub folder) to make `webgen` handle any task that related to generate a static file

 Home directory structure